Becoming a DofE Youth Ambassador pushed Kayleigh out of her comfort zone

 “Having Cerebral Palsy and Autism means I struggle with anxiety and everyday tasks can take me a little longer but this hasn’t stopped me achieving all of the above.
 Becoming a DofE Centenary Ambassador has pushed me out of my comfort zone and gave me new found social skills and confidence.
 It has shown me that regardless of your ability, you can achieve anything.

-“The Duke of Edinburgh’s Award has given me numerous opportunities from using an off-road wheelchair to meeting HRH The Earl of Wessex and sharing my story on STV News.
+“The Duke of Edinburgh’s Award has given me numerous opportunities from using an off-road wheelchair to meeting HRH The Duke of Edinburgh and sharing my story on STV News.
 I would recommend that young people take whatever opportunities they are given.
 The experience and skills you gain throughout as well as meeting new people are all key life skills for the future and you never know what doors might open for you.”